Last Blog Notification

 By default, all files created have read-write attributes.
 To change the file attributes, you need to specify the –r command option.
 The top-level mirror directory is created in the directory where checkout command is invoked and has the same name as the mirrored module.
 Table B-1 lists the various options that you can use with the checkout command:

--D Uses the most recent revision of a file.
+Options of the checkout CommandOption Description-D Uses the most recent revision of a file.

 -f Retrieves the most recent revision, if no matching revision is found.